sonatype/helm3-charts/charts/nexus-iq/README.md

 The current releases have been tested on minikube v1.25.1 running Kubernetes v1.23.1.

-## Adding the Sonatype Repo to your Helm
+## Adding the Sonatype Repository to your Helm

 To Add as a Helm Repo
 ```helm repo add sonatype https://sonatype.github.io/helm3-charts/```